Same-sex marriage in Rhode Island: Same-sex marriage

+Legislative action

 Bills to legalize same-sex marriage were first proposed in 1998.
 In 2004, Representative Arthur Handy and Senator Rhoda Perry introduced same-sex marriage legislation to the General Assembly.
-Perry's bill had four co-sponsors, and Handy's bill had 11 House co-sponsors.
+Perry's bill had four co-sponsors, and Handy's bill had eleven House co-sponsors.
 Both the House and Senate judiciary committees held hearings on the marriage bills, but neither took any action.
-Handy and Perry reintroduced their bills in 2005 with more co-sponsors, including two Republican lawmakers.
+Handy and Perry reintroduced their bills in 2005 with more co-sponsors, including two Republican lawmakers; however, the measures did not advance.
 In early 2011, legislation to legalize same-sex marriage was introduced to the General Assembly.
-Governor Lincoln Chafee, an independent at the time, had previously indicated that he would sign such legislation if it were approved by the Assembly.
-In April 2011, the legislation stalled due to lack of support in the Assembly, and contentious debate.

-On May 14, 2012, Governor Chafee signed an executive order recognizing out-of-state same-sex marriages.
+Governor Lincoln Chafee, an independent, had previously indicated that he would sign such legislation if it were approved by the Assembly.
+In April 2011, the legislation stalled due to lack of support, and contentious debate.
+On May 14, 2012, Chafee signed an executive order recognizing out-of-state same-sex marriages.

 On January 3, 2013, Representative Arthur Handy and Senator Donna Nesselbush introduced legislation to legalize same-sex marriage.
 The House version had 42 out of 75 members as sponsors, while the Senate version had 11 out of 38 senators.
 On January 7, the Roman Catholic Bishop of Providence, Thomas Tobin, called the legislation "immoral and unnecessary" and recommended a referendum over enacting same-sex marriage by statute.
 Governor Chafee said on January 11 that he would probably veto such a referendum.
 The Episcopal Bishop of Rhode Island, Nicholas Knisely, said he was "eager to see our state legislature join many others across the country in passing legislation to ensure civil marriage equality."

 The House Judiciary Committee approved the legislation unanimously on January 22.
 The House passed the bill on a 51–19 vote two days later.
 The Rhode Island Council of Churches endorsed the legislation on January 31.
 On April 23, all 5 Republican state senators announced their support for the legislation—the first time a party's caucus in a state legislature had supported same-sex marriage unanimously—and the Senate Judiciary Committee approved the legislation in a 7–4 vote, while defeating a proposal to present the issue to voters as a referendum.
-On April 24, the Rhode Island Senate passed an amended version of the bill by a 26–12 vote.
+On April 24, the Senate passed an amended version of the bill by a 26–12 vote.
 On April 30, the House Judiciary Committee unanimously approved the amended legislation.
 The House passed the legislation on May 2 on a vote of 56 to 15, and Chafee signed it into law the same day.
 Bishop Tobin reiterated his opposition the same day and wrote a letter to Rhode Island Catholics that said "homosexual acts are ... always sinful" and advised that "Catholics should examine their consciences very carefully before deciding whether or not to endorse same-sex relationships or attend same-sex ceremonies.
 To do so might harm their relationship with God."